-Using these signals, you’ll be able to train your dog faster and better and get better results when you use those commands in real world situations.
+Using these signals, you’ll be able to train your dog faster and better and get better results when you use those commands in real-world situations.

-Open Hand Down
+1- Open Hand Down

 This is the hand signal you commonly see coupled with the sit command.

-The finger point is an excellent hand signal to use in conjunction with commands like “kennel” or “mat”.
+The finger point is an excellent hand signal to use in conjunction with commands like “kennel” or “mat.”
 It’s also useful for agility training.

 Just like with people, this hand signal, in conjunction with a click or treat, lets your dog know he did a good job.

-Finger Point Down
+4- Finger Point Down

-Another of the common hand signals fro dogs, finger pointing down is used to give a visual cue to the “lie down” command.
+Another of the common hand signals for dogs, finger pointing down is used to give a visual cue to the “lie down” command.

-Palm Out Hand
+5- Palm Out Hand

 Putting your hand out, palm forward is an excellent visual cue to pair with a command like “off”, “stop”, or “freeze”.

 The classic time out signal used in sports makes an excellent visual cue for your dog for commands like “leave it”, “drop”, or “quiet”.

 This hand signal is commonly used for the “shake” command.
-However, it can also be used for commands like “come”.

 8- Two Fingers Pointed at Your Eyes